New Jersey absentee and mail ballot guide

 Your signature on the return envelope will be compared to the signature on your voter registration card to ensure they match.
 If you forget to sign the return envelope, your ballot might be rejected.
-Additionally, if you hand-deliver your voted ballot you will need to show a government issued ID to the election official.

-Contact your Local Election Office if you have questions.
+Contact your local election office if you have questions.

 This is the statewide agency that is ultimately responsible for New Jersey elections.
-You can contact them with questions, but your Local Election Office will probably respond faster.
+You can contact them with questions, but your local election office will probably respond faster.

 New Jersey Department of Law and Public Safety Division of Elections PO BOX 304 Trenton, NJ 08625‐0304